MrRogueKnight/C/README.md

-# C (CS101: Comprehensive C Programming Course)

-CS101: Comprehensive C Programming Course
+# CS101: Comprehensive C Programming Course

 Embrace the world of C programming with our comprehensive course, perfectly designed for beginners!
 Learn C from scratch and become proficient in no time.